We're hiring

 1. Quoting workflow automation

 AI agents navigate carrier portals, enter applicant data, and retrieve quotes.
-What takes a CSR 20 to 45 minutes per carrier takes an AI agent under 2 minutes.
-For a 5-carrier commercial quote, that is a 3 to 4 hour task reduced to under 10 minutes.
+What takes a CSR 15 to 20 minutes per carrier takes an AI agent under 2 minutes.
+For a 5-carrier commercial quote, once you count logins and portal timeouts, that is easily a 2 hour task reduced to under 10 minutes.
 This is how one independent P&C agency cut their quoting time by 80% in their first month.

 2. Policy document review and summarization